sankalp0709/Privacy-Consent-Immutable-Logs-/docs/compliance_policy.md

 - **Automatic Cleanup**: The system automatically applies retention policies to remove data that has exceeded its retention period
 - **Retention Exceptions**: Certain data may be retained longer if required by law or legitimate business needs

+#### 3.1.1 Implementation Details

+- A daily background worker enforces retention for consent records and audit logs
+- The retention window for audit logs is configurable via `AUDIT_LOG_RETENTION_DAYS` (default: `90`)
+- Deletions are themselves logged as audit events, recording actor, reason, and retention window

 ### 3.2 Data Minimization

 We follow data minimization principles: